18F/18f-education-discovery/topics.md

 Interestingly, through these discussions, some participants used the term “agile” as a bucket term for the introduction of a range of modern practices, including human-centered design and iterative development as well as agile methodologies. **Because of this, there is an opportunity for TTS Education to use experiential, project-based, or embedded “agile training” as a core offering for partner agencies.**

-<blockquote>“I can tell you about agile all day long, but if you haven’t run sprints and been involved, you don’t know what’s involved.”</blockquote>
+_“I can tell you about agile all day long, but if you haven’t run sprints and been involved, you don’t know what’s involved.”_

 ###Enable people to use design processes to create great services.